How to watch The Lord of the Rings movies and shows in order

 Here's your ultimate guide to watching The Lord of the Rings in order, including chronological and release order!

-Learning how to watch all the Lord of the Rings movies in order, as well as the Lord of the Rings TV shows, is getting trickier with every new release.
-As new seasons of The Rings of Power land on Prime Video and the new movie The Hunt for Gollum heads to cinemas, The Lord of the Rings timeline is growing every year (for better or for worse).
+Watching all The Lord of the Rings movies in order, as well as all of The Lord of the Rings TV shows, is actually getting trickier with each new release.
+Gone are the days of consistent sequels, and now we are living through a time where projects are jumping from different ages in the sacred The Lord of the Rings timeline.
+As new seasons of The Rings of Power land on Prime Video and the new movie The Hunt for Gollum heads to cinemas, Tolkien's cinematic universe is growing.

 J.R.R.
 Tolkien's epic works provided an immense amount of information about their history and mythology.
 He is the father of fantasy for a reason, and Peter Jackson's first trilogy is truly just the tip of the iceberg.
-While the quality of Lord of the Rings projects has failed to reach the level of greatness of the 2000s movies detailing Frodo's journey to Mordor, the future is looking bright.
+While the quality of the Lord of the Rings projects has failed to reach the level of greatness of the 2000s movies detailing Frodo's journey to Mordor, we are hopefully optimistic about the future.
 There are upcoming movies on the horizon, and The Rings of Power season 3 has also been renewed.
-And while I'm not a fan of Amazon's series personally, it does spark hope for non-Third Age projects in the future.
+And while I'm not a fan of Amazon's series personally due to its retconning of characters and events (seeing the Galadriel and Sauron ship still makes me feel ill), it does spark hope for non-Third Age projects in the future, renewing my hopes for Silmarillion attention.

 So, ahead of this franchise's exciting future, we're here to make sure you are all caught up on your Middle-earth lore.
-Below, we've gathered all the different Tolkien's iconic universe on both the small and big screen.
-You'll find release date orders, which include new outings such as 2024's The Lord of the Rings: The War of the Rohirrim animated movie, as well as chronological guides that also make comments on canon issues (looking at you, Rings of Power).
+Below, we've gathered all of Tolkien's iconic universe on both the small and big screen.
+You'll find release date orders, as well as chronological guides that also make comments on canon issues (looking at you, Rings of Power).
 Finally, you'll also find information on where you can watch everything yourself!

 The Lord of the Rings movies and shows in release order